avouros/Code-KMeans-benchmark/README.md

 ### Clustering Initialization

+**Random**

 **K-Means++:**

 Original algorithm is described in the study of [Arthur, D., & Vassilvitskii, S. (2007). k-means++: the advantages of careful seeding, p 1027–1035.
 In SODA'07: proceedings of the eighteenth annual ACM-SIAM symposium on discrete algorithms.
 Society for Industrial and Applied Mathematics, Philadelphia, PA.](https://theory.stanford.edu/~sergei/papers/kMeansPP-soda.pdf).

 MATLAB implementation was based on the instructions of the [MSDN Magazine Blog: Test Run - K-Means++ Data Clustering](https://msdn.microsoft.com/en-us/magazine/mt185575.aspx)

 **Maximin:**

-Stochastic version: [Gonzalez, T. F. (1985).
+Stochastic version is based on the study of [Gonzalez, T. F. (1985).
 Clustering to minimize the maximum intercluster distance.
 Theoretical computer science, 38, 293-306.](https://www.sciencedirect.com/science/article/pii/0304397585902245).

-Deterministic version: [Katsavounidis, I., Kuo, C. C. J., & Zhang, Z. (1994).
+Deterministic version is based on the study of: [Katsavounidis, I., Kuo, C. C. J., & Zhang, Z. (1994).
 A new initialization technique for generalized Lloyd iteration.
 IEEE Signal processing letters, 1(10), 144-146.](https://ieeexplore.ieee.org/abstract/document/329844).

 **ROBIN:**

 Original algorithm (deterministic) is described in the study of [Al Hasan, M., Chaoji, V., Salem, S., & Zaki, M. J. (2009).
 Robust partitional clustering by outlier and density insensitive seeding.
-Pattern Recognition Letters, 30(11), 994-1002.](https://www.sciencedirect.com/science/article/abs/pii/S0167865509000956): MATLAB code was originally based on the R implementation of the algorithm (stochastic version); package: [`wrsk`](https://github.com/brodsa/wrsk)
+Pattern Recognition Letters, 30(11), 994-1002.](https://www.sciencedirect.com/science/article/abs/pii/S0167865509000956).

+ MATLAB code was originally based on the R implementation of the algorithm (stochastic version); package: [`wrsk`](https://github.com/brodsa/wrsk)

 **Density K-Means++:**